maurobio/libro/README.md

 # <img src="images\libro.png" alt="Libro" style="zoom:150%;"/> Libro
  A cross-platform program for statistical analysis of texts, using Shannon-Weaver information theory, Zipf power law function, and readability tests

-**Libro** is a cross-platform text analysis program written in Free Pascal/Lazarus which scans a whole text file (in plain text, HTML, EPUB, or RTF formats) and ranks all used words according to frequency, performing a quantitative analysis of the text using Shannon-Weaver information statistic and Zipf power law function.
+**Libro** is a cross-platform text analysis program written in Free Pascal/Lazarus which scans a whole text file (in plain text, HTML, EPUB, RTF, or ODT formats) and ranks all used words according to frequency, performing a quantitative analysis of the text using Shannon-Weaver information statistic and Zipf power law function.
 It counts words, chars, spaces, and syllables.
 Also computes readability indexes (Gunning Fog, Coleman-Liau, Automated Readability Index (ARI), SMOG grade, Flesch-Kincaid grade level and Flesch Reading Ease).

 **Statistics**